CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-SCITAS-setup/README.md

 EOL
 ```

-Then specify something like `-e GIT_CONFIG_AT=/claire-rcp-scratch/home/moalla/remote-development/gitconfig`
-in your `runai submit` command.

 ### PyCharm Professional

 We support the [Remote Development](https://www.jetbrains.com/help/pycharm/remote-development-overview.html)
 feature of PyCharm that runs a remote IDE in the container.

-The first time connecting you will have to install the IDE in the server in a location mounted from your PVC so
+The first time connecting you will have to install the IDE in the server in a location mounted from `/scratch` so
 that is stored for future use.
-After that, or if you already have the IDE stored in your PVC from a previous project,
+After that, or if you already have the IDE stored in `/scratch` from a previous project,
 the template will start the IDE on its own at the container creation,
 and you will be able to directly connect to it from the JetBrains Gateway client on your local machine.